 With all this, much depends on the characteristics of the organism of a particular user.
 Some athletes have an extremely large number of free receptors, which in turn radically enhances the anabolic effect.
 This explains the fact that some weight lifters, taking small doses of steroids, are continuously increasing their effectiveness.
 Among athletes there are individuals with a small number of receptors in muscle cells, in connection with this, only the most potent AAS will be effective for them.
 Very often, these users take high doses from a mixture of different steroids without any visible effect.

 Some athletes have active receptor sites in areas where they would rather not be.
 For example, for some users, certain drugs cause acne, while for others, the same drugs in the same doses do not cause any reaction of the body.
 This also explains the fact that in some athletes, even with high doses of testosterone, there is no increase in the mammary glands, and in other users, any steroids, even Deca, cause gynecomastia.
-It can be assumed that some individuals have a very large number of estrogen receptors in their breast tissue, while others have a very small number.
+It can be assumed that some individuals have a very large number of oestrogen receptors in their breast tissue, while others have a very small number.
 There is nothing to be done with your individual number of receptors and their preferred location – this is your genetic trait.